What does Split do?

 Beginners and The First Arena: Building self-awareness and connecting with our body-memories for the purpose of theatre-making;

-The Second Arena: Learning how to relate to others through our bodies and our body-memories, and learning how to create in pairs for the purpose of making theatre that effectively engages an audience.
-This Arena will end with a closed-door performance for invited friends;
+The Second Arena: Learning how to relate to others through our bodies and our body-memories, and learning how to create in pairs for the purpose of making theatre that effectively engages an audience;

 The Third Arena: Increasing one’s movement and vocal vocabulary, so that one can access a larger range of body-memories, and learning how to use our bodies and voices to communicate with nuance and complexity;